 Another important factor to consider when selecting a mattress is the level of support it provides.
 Seniors who experience joint pain or back pain may benefit from a mattress that offers firmer support.
 On the other hand, those who prefer a softer feel may prefer a mattress with a pillow-top or memory foam layer.
 A good quality mattress can also help to distribute your body weight, helping with joint pain and promoting circulation.

 Additionally, mattresses with motion isolation can help reduce disturbances from your partner's movements.
 For some couples this will make for a far more peaceful night's sleep.
 With all these options, you can select a mattress that provides a comfortable and supportive sleep environment for years to come.

 The right high-quality mattress will make your sleeping experience so comfortable you will finally get the sleep you deserve and feel well-rested in the morning.

-Whether it be a new mattress or a new workout regimen, finding a routine and arrangement that allows the best sleep possible is a vital step for all seniors to take.
+Whether it be a new custom mattress or a new workout regimen, finding a routine and arrangement that allows the best sleep possible is a vital step for all seniors to take.
 Ensuring better sleep will ensure better health throughout retirement.